Liam-Booth-Data/spaceship_problem/README.md

 ### Deciding on what model to use

-As our dataset contains a lot features that are both numeric and categorical I decided to start of my experiments by using decision trees with boosting.
-This would be an ensemble model, as multiple decision trees (weak learners) are brought together to create a model which is accurate (low bias) but also genaralizes well to unseen data (low variance).
-This is where boosting excels as each decision tree added to the model focuses on correcting the residuals (errors) from the previous decision tree.
-To prevent overfitting too, regularization would have be incorporated to prevent certain weights within the model becoming to 'strong', by adding in weight decay (L2 regularization).
-Or setting certain features' weights to 0 which effectively removes those irrevelant features, also known as (L1 regularization).

-With all these requirements listed out it is clear that XGBoost would definetly be a good model to try first for this task.
-The XGBoost model has a gradient boosting algorithm which helps it learn the optimal weights effiecently.
-Here is a general outline of how the gradient boosting algorithm works for a binary classification problem of either 0 or 1.
+Given our dataset has numeric and categorical features, I started the experiments with decision trees with boosting.
+Boosting creates an ensemble model of weak learners, improving accuracy (low bias) and generalization (low variance).
+Each tree corrects the previous tree's errors.
+Regularization (L2;removing strong weights with weight decay or L1;removing features by setting their coefficients to 0) prevents overfitting by adjusting or nullifying weights.
+XGBoost was chosen for its efficient gradient boosting algorithm.
+Here's an outline of how it works for binary classification.

 ![Screenshot: Gradient Boosting Outline](screenshots/11.png)

 ### Training XGBoost to predict Transported

-To use XGBoost optimially I split the dataset into train and validation sets, on a 95/5 split, then also used stratify to make sure the distribution between class 0 and 1 was the same across the train and validation sets.
-And then for reproducibility we set a random state of 0.
-Then lastly I import the XGBoost package, to utilize the XGBoost model.
-Again the parameters here are from best advice from the data science community (ADD REFERENCE/EVIDENCE HERE).
-Plus these parameters can be optimized later.
+To use XGBoost optimally, I split the dataset 95/5 into train and validation sets, using stratify to maintain class distribution.
+For reproducibility, I set the random state to 0 and imported the XGBoost package, using parameters recommended by the data science community (add reference here).
+These can be optimized later.

 ![Screenshot: Using XGBoost](screenshots/13.png)